 Does the size of the capacity tier matter when sizing cache for All-Flash vSAN?

 No. It does not.
 The new cache sizing is based on testing of sustained writes per day at fixed ratio’s that VSAN and has nothing to do with the usable capacity on the capacity tier.

 Do deduplication or compression ratios impact sizing of the cache tier?

 What about the 600GB cache limitation for All-Flash?
 Does that apply here?

 No. The 600GB is an ”internal limit” of how vSAN fills up the write cache buffer.

 This should not be confused with the cache sizes recommended in the revised guidelines chart.

 Will Ready Node configurations change with new guidelines?

-No, the current ready node configurations for standard workloads don’t change as the cache requirements are same with the new guidelines.
-For sequential or write intensive workloads, use the new formula to size cache.
+No, the current ready node configurations for standard workloads don’t change as the cache requirements are the same as the new guidelines.
+For sequential or write-intensive workloads, use the new formula to size cache.